-- Step 2 Check the Enable External Authentication checkbox. - Step 3 Enter the hostname, port number, and Shared Secret password for the RADIUS server. - Step 4 Enter the number of seconds for the appliance to wait for a response from the server before timing out. - Step 5 Choose the authentication protocol used by the RADIUS server. - Step 6 (Optional) Click Add Row to add another RADIUS server.
+- Step 1 On the System Administration > Users page, click Enable. - Step 2 Check the Enable External Authentication checkbox. - Step 3 Enter the hostname, port number, and Shared Secret password for the RADIUS server. - Step 4 Enter the number of seconds for the appliance to wait for a response from the server before timing out. - Step 5 Choose the authentication protocol used by the RADIUS server. - Step 6 (Optional) Click Add Row to add another RADIUS server.
 Repeat steps 3-5 for each RADIUS server.